Te Teira Manuka

 Te Teira Manuka (c.
 1812 – 16 September 1882), also known as Pokikake Te Teira, was a Taranaki Māori nobleman.
-A lesser rangatira of Te Āti Awa, he was the leader of its Puke-Kowhatu hapū.
-However, he is best remembered for his fraudulent sale of the Waitara block to the Crown as negotiated by Governor Thomas Gore Browne, in violation of customary title and Te Āti Awa tikanga.
-The unauthorised sale led to a crisis in the entire region, and subsequently caused the First Taranaki War.
+A rangatira of Te Āti Awa, he was the leader of its Puke-Kowhatu hapū.
+However, he is best remembered for his debated sale of the Waitara block to the Crown as negotiated by Governor Thomas Gore Browne, in violation of customary title and Te Āti Awa tikanga.
+The controversial sale led to a crisis in the entire region, and subsequently caused the First Taranaki War.

 Life

 Not a great deal is recorded of Te Teira Manuka's early life within Pākehā historiography.
 He was the son of Tamati Tarepa, of the Puke-Kowhatu hapū in Waitara.
 Te Teira Manuka was married to Neta Te Rangiwawai, and had a brother called Wetereri Te Manu-a-Tiki.

 Genealogy

 To deter claims he was not a legitimate rangatira to sell land of his own volition, Te Teira Manuka published his whakapapa in the New-Zealander on 5 May 1860.
 In the article, he attacked Wiremu Kīngi Te Rangitāke, the paramount rangatira of Te Āti Awa, and falsely claimed that Kīngi had no ancestral right to the land.
 Instead Kīngi claimed that the land was purely his by right of being a direct descendent of Kahuitu.

 Te Teira Manuka was well-educated.
 According to his father, Tamati Tarepa, Te Teira Manuka could drive a carriage, he could plough, and had become learned in mathematics.
 He was also literate, as evident by his writing letters in Māori to senior Crown figures.